ItzSaza/NDIP/README.md

 To try out the basics
 -----------------------

+#### now open the dump1 folder in the cloned project folder on VS Code
 after running mongosh in the previous one, type the following
 `use school`
 hit enter